Nang talung

 Nang talung has been extremely popular for a long time.
 On the other hand, the art form is slowly disappearing because it is complicated.
 There is a campaign to preserve the traditions of nang talung for future generations.

-The Malaysian wayang kulit gedek has its origin from Nang Talung.
+In Malaysia, wayang kulit gedek has its origin from Nang Talung and is traditionally performed in Kedah.
+While wayang kulit Kelantan or wayang Siam is believed to have originated from Thailand and is traditionally performed in Kelantan.
+Both forms exhibit Thai influence in their figures, performance styles and music.

+Etymology

+The term Nang (Thai: หนัง) means "leather" ("leather puppet" in this case), and talung (Thai: ตะลุง) is an abbreviation of Phattalung, a southern city where the shadow play tradition has long been popular.